 When someone you love dies, the last thing you want to think about is paperwork and fees.
 Yet probate — the legal process of administering a person's estate — is something most families in the UK will need to deal with at some point.
 Understanding what probate costs, why it costs that amount, and how to manage those costs sensibly can make a genuinely difficult time a little more bearable.

 This guide explains every fee you're likely to encounter when applying for probate in England and Wales in 2026, from the official court fee through to solicitor charges and the costs that often catch families off guard.
+If you're also arranging a funeral, our /find-a-funeral-director/ tool can connect you with a trusted NAFD-accredited funeral director in your area.

 What Is Probate and Why Does It Cost Money?